-Transgene is an oncology (cancer treatment) R&D focused biotechnology company.
+Transgene is an oncology (cancer treatment) R&D focused biotechnology Company.
 It does not market any products.

-1.2.6.1 Principal markets (oncology)
+1.2.6.1 Main markets (oncology)

 In 2020, nearly 10.0 million deaths were caused by cancer worldwide.
 This disease is the leading cause of death in developed countries.
 It affected 19.3 million new patients in 2020.
-The new version of the IARC (International Agency for Research on Cancer) online database, GLOBOCAN 2020, gives the most recent estimates for 36 types of cancer in 185 countries and provides a thorough overview of the global burden of cancer.
-By 2040, new cancer cases are expected to reach 29.5 million with cancer deaths increasing to 16.4 million, as a result of population growth and aging (sources: Sung, H et al, CA Cancer J Clin.
+The IARC (International Agency for Research on Cancer) online database, GLOBOCAN 2020, gives the most recent estimates for 36 types of cancer in 185 countries and provides a thorough overview of the global burden of cancer.
+By 2040, new cancer cases are expected to reach 29.5 million with cancer deaths increasing to 16.4 million, as a result of population growth and aging (sources: Sung, H et al., CA Cancer J Clin.
 2021; National Cancer Institute 2020).

 Surgery and radiotherapy are currently considered the best treatments available for many cancers.
 However, patients' survival rate is reduced when the tumors are invasive and metastases appear.
 Chemotherapy and hormone therapy are the main treatments for cancers at these advanced stages.
-Nevertheless, except in the case of certain less common types of cancer such as acute childhood leukemia, Hodgkin's disease and testicular cancer, few patients are cured by these treatments and improving their chances of survival remains challenging.
+Nevertheless, except in the case of certain less common types of cancer, few patients are cured by these treatments, and improving their chances of survival remains challenging.

-New anti-cancer treatments - called targeted therapies, which include ICIs - have emerged in recent years and several of them are on the market.
+New anticancer treatments - called targeted therapies, which include ICIs - have emerged in recent years, and several of them are on the market.
 These therapies use agents that can specifically target and attack cancer cells without seriously harming healthy cells.